Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 5) An olinguito was exhibited in zoos around the United States (including the Bronx Zoo, and the National Zoo) in the 1970s as an olingo.
 The animal was frequently moved among different zoos because she wouldn’t breed with the olingos.

-You can learn more about the discovery of the olinguito in the latest episode of Shelf Life.
+You can learn more about the discovery of the olinguito in this episode of Shelf Life.